kiesraad/abacus/backend/README.md

 Use `cargo clippy` to lint the project.
 Warnings are treated as errors in the CI pipeline.

+### Testing

+Use `cargo test` to run the tests.
+The tests are also run in the CI pipeline.

 ## Structure

 ### Dependencies